RollingGecko/OpenCgScale/Readme.md

 ![Overview Jet](Images/Overview_Jet.jpg)
 ![Scale3](Images/Scale3.JPG)

 All information are shown on a Android app via bluetooth 4.0 low energy.
+The app was designed in [Thunkable](https://thunkable.com/#/).
+The design file is stored together with the aplication AKP in the repo. [(Link)](https://github.com/RollingGecko/CgScale/tree/master/SRC/APP)

 ![Screenshot](Images/Screenshot.jpg)